What is Sales Pipeline?

 A sales pipeline is a way to visualize the path your prospects take from the moment they enter your funnel, to the moment they become a customer.
 Learn more about it here

-Sales pipeline’ is one of those sales terms that gets thrown around a lot: if you spend any time in sales circles you’ll hear a lot about ‘getting prospects into the pipeline’, ‘increasing your pipeline’, and ‘filling your pipeline with hot leads’.
-It can be easy to forget that ‘pipeline’ is more than just a buzzword.
-Instead, it’s an important sales tool for any sales management operations, and it can make a significant difference to your bottom line.
+Sales pipeline' is one of those sales terms that gets thrown around a lot: if you spend any time in sales circles, you’ll hear a lot about "getting prospects into the pipeline", "increasing your pipeline", and "filling your pipeline with hot leads."
+It can be easy to forget that "pipeline" is more than just a buzzword.
+Instead, it’s an important sales tool for any sales management operation, and it can make a significant difference to your bottom line.

 A sales pipeline, in some ways, aggregates individual customer sales funnels into a composite picture that assesses the health of all sales prospects.
 The sales pipeline also depicts the lifecycle of different customer prospects, from initial contact to deal close.